ergoplatform/sips/README.md

 - **Non-matching lock** %.
 E.g. mint usd until 500%, cant sell rsv at 400%.
 - **Circuit Breakers** (max amount of mint per block)

+**Contributing**

+- Please contribute directly to this repository in the Issues tab, or join the [SigmaUSD Telegram](https://t.me/SigmaUSD), [#sigmausd](https://discord.gg/GkpppkfHAV) the main ergo Discord, or respond on the [forum](https://www.ergoforum.org/t/lessons-for-sigmausd-from-the-djed-paper/2345)

 ### Lessons from Djed